 The Department of Educational Leadership and Foundations (EDLF) prepares educational leaders who have a vision and a compelling sense of purpose for continuous improvement of schools and learning for all students.
 Candidates in the graduate programs will acquire the knowledge and skills to motivate, lead, and facilitate high levels of learning for all students and teachers.
 Graduates from this department typically pursue careers as school administrators, principals, vice principals, and other leaders in the field of education.

 The Department of Teacher Education (TEd) prepares competent, caring, and reflective teachers who will facilitate the growth and development of children and youth in school settings.
-Degrees are offered in early childhood, elementary, and secondary education.
-Secondary subjects include English, history, math, music, theater, dance, science, and foreign languages.
+Degrees are offered in early childhood, elementary, and physical education.

 Secondary education degrees are offered through subject specific departments.
 Further information can be accessed here.